The following article was posted on May 15,, 2014. It has been reviewed and updated as necessary by the ProBrewer editorial staff.

-Generally, it is safe to consider your wholesaler as a warehousing and delivery service, with perhaps some brand maintenance (merchandising, retail rotation, POS) provided.
-But distributors are not sales mechanisms and are not responsible for the marketing of your products.
+Generally, it is safe to consider your wholesaler as a warehousing and delivery service, with perhaps some brand maintenance (merchandising, stock rotation, POS placement, etc.) provided at the retail level.
+But distributors are not generally sales mechanisms and are not responsible for the marketing of your products.
 These functions are incumbent on the brewer to provide.

 There are no strictly defined responsibilities of the beer wholesaler, but the following are considered standard obligations of both parties: